blackfireio/documentation/builds-cookbooks/synthetic-monitoring.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Run Player on a schedule using cron or a CI/CD scheduled pipeline.
 This
-gives you full control over frequency and target environment, as an
+gives you full control over frequency and target environment:
-alternative to :doc:`Blackfire's server-side periodic builds
-</builds-cookbooks/builds-periodic>`:

 .. code-block:: bash